November 15, 2025

 Food Safety First

-Proper storage is crucial for meal prep success:
+Proper storage is crucial for meal prep success.
+Follow these guidelines to keep your food fresh and safe:

 • Cool foods completely before storing (within 2 hours of cooking)